Loki2024/Loki2024/README.md

 ## Hi there 👋

-My name is Lokesh, and I'm a sophomore at the University of Pittsburgh majoring in computer science and data science!
+My name is Lokesh Daita, and I'm a sophomore at the University of Pittsburgh majoring in computer science and data science!

 - 📫 How to reach me: ldaita2024@gmail.com